 Hawaii Entertainment Book offers great luau coupons that recoup the cost of the entire book with just one admission, but this book is only useful for visitors going to Oahu only.
 Update: we are hesitant to recommend the Hawaii Entertainment Book after a brief closure in 2013.

 I’m continually amazed at the excellent quality of free entertainment that’s offered by restaurants, resorts and shopping centers all across Hawaii.
 It’s so very easy to find, too.
 Some of our favorites places are:

 - On Maui, we like Whaler’s Village in Kaanapali and the Shops at Wailea.

 - On Oahu, check out Waikiki Beach Walk and the Royal Hawaiian Shopping Center in Waikiki.
 Plus also see our guide to the best places for a sunset drink and entertainment in Waikiki.

 - On Kauai, look up the events and entertainment at Poipu Shopping Village on the South Shore.

 - On Hawaii, the Big Island, Waikoloa Beach Resort has two shopping centers with entertainment and activities.
 Also, check out the Shops at Mauna Lani.
 On the other side of the island, look into events at the Volcano Art Center – including their free rainforest walk.

 For a few more suggestions, see our post on the best places to find free entertainment and activities in Hawaii.

-So, these are my top five ways to save money on Hawaii vacation activities and tours.
+So, these are my top six ways to save money on Hawaii vacation activities and tours.
 What other ways have you used to save money on your visits?